rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 Easy to write is clearly very different from simple to read.
 In programming these two are bundled together, a program created by one developer needs to be consumed by another dev who needs to modify it or interact with it.
-The term "readable code" comes again to mind.
+The term "readable code" comes to mind.
 I consider it different form simple.
 E.g. readable code does not mean no subtle bugs.
 Message is readable if you know what it conveys but what it conveys could be complex or even misleading.

 IMO, the popularity of easy and the unpopularity of simple are a systemic problem in today’s programming and elsewhere.